 Setting up the development environment¶

-Through the v0.6 release, the development environment utilized Vagrant running an Ubuntu image, which in turn launched Docker containers as a means of ensuring a consistent experience for developers who might be working with varying platforms, such as MacOSX, Windows, Linux, or whatever.
-Advances in Docker have enabled native support on the most popular development platforms: MacOSX and Windows.
+Prior to the v1.0.0 release, the development environment utilized Vagrant running an Ubuntu image, which in turn launched Docker containers as a means of ensuring a consistent experience for developers who might be working with varying platforms, such as macOS, Windows, Linux, or whatever.
+Advances in Docker have enabled native support on the most popular development platforms: macOS and Windows.
 Hence, we have reworked our build to take full advantage of these advances.
-While we still maintain a Vagrant based approach that can be used for older versions of MacOSX and Windows that Docker does not support, we strongly encourage that the non-Vagrant development setup be used.
+While we still maintain a Vagrant based approach that can be used for older versions of macOS and Windows that Docker does not support, we strongly encourage that the non-Vagrant development setup be used.

 Note that while the Vagrant-based development setup could not be used in a cloud context, the Docker-based build does support cloud platforms such as AWS, Azure, Google and IBM to name a few.
 Please follow the instructions for Ubuntu builds, below.